 - Highlighting a new credential on your CV or resume and social media networks.

 Interested faculty should refer to the FAQs for Coursera MOOCs below for more detailed information about MOOCs and the proposal process, as well as the MOOC Creation Guidelines for guidance on the development and delivery of MOOCs.
-Faculty are invited to consult with the Coordinated Service Center for online courses at any point in the process of proposing or developing a MOOC by emailing firstname.lastname@example.org.
+Faculty are invited to consult Victoria Getis, Director of Teaching & Learning Technologies, at any point in the process of proposing or developing a MOOC by emailing email@example.com.

 The primary goals of engaging in the development and delivery of MOOCs are to:

-- Allow faculty and the university to explore new pedagogical and course delivery methods
+- Allow faculty and the university to explore diverse pedagogical and course delivery methods

 - Provide access to meaningful learning opportunities, without geographical or financial restrictions, to non-traditional students, current students and alumni, and those who currently have limited access to higher education